nerdycat/Cupcake/README.md

  <img src="./res/appstore.png" alt="appStore" width="50%" />

-## Lightweight Styling
+## Lightweight Style

-Some of the chaining properties can be set as style.
+Some of the chainable properties can be set as style.

 	//local style
 	let style1 = Styles.color("darkGray").font(15)